cons0le7/nosint/README.md

 - batch_results
 - completed

 after completion, you have the option to save the response.
 If you choose yes you will then be prompted to enter file name.
-Saved responses are stored in `~/nosint/saved` as JSON.
+Saved responses are stored in `~/.nosint/saved` as JSON.

 #### Update token:
 - Gives the option to change  authentication token stored in api.key

 #### Update tool:
 - Fetches latest version of tool from GitHub
-- Will completely overwrite tool directoy. back up your saved data before updating or you will lose it.
-Stored token will not be affected as it is located outside of the repo directory.
+- Will completely overwrite tool directoy.
+Stored token and saved data will not be affected as it is located outside of the repo directory.

-#### Backup:
-Moves saved data from `~/nosint/saved` to `~/.nosint/saved`

-#### Restore: